whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 Keep crushin’ it!

-Here are some examples:

 ### Playing a Part

-* I helped set up 4 students on Digital Ocean running production environments.
+* I helped set up 5 students on Digital Ocean running production environments.
 One of them is in Module 2!
 * Wrote 4 Blog Posts during Mod 4.
 Here is a link to my [Blog](https://medium.com/@rboudinot)
 * Every Sunday at 2 or 3 pm I taught a mix of Javascript/Arduinos/Raspberry Pi/Ruby for an hour or two
 * The first week of the module I held a student led session on setting up a rails environment in a Vagrant Box (again).
 (10 students)